Photo by Monstera Production on Pexels.

 You can simply rewrite your own history by replaying the scene in your head and, instead of focusing on what went wrong, rewriting it in the way you wish it would have happened.

-We will look at how to do that today as well, but the main tool I’d like to introduce today is called Forum Theatre.
+The main tool I’d like to introduce today, though, is called Forum Theatre.

 Because this is something that works especially well in community settings, and this is the practice for the community chapter of the CREATRIX School.